|HOME HISTORY URUSHI PROCESS DECORATION CONSERVATION/ RESTORATION GALLERY ABOUT REFERENCES|

 Despite that the Japanese still use urushiware today especially for the festive meal for the New Year traditional food.
 In Japan, earthenware was first made 12,000 years ago and urushiware 10,000 years ago.
 The reason that metal tableware is not common in Japan is that these two elements of ceramic and urushi ware together form an all-round equipment.Metal was used more for the coins, building materials,fine tools, special knives, high quality saws or weapons as Japanese swords and harnesses.

-carried on although their actual purpose was the propagation of the Catholic
+on although their actual purpose was the propagation of the Catholic religion.

-religion.
-These missionaries set their eyes on the high quality refined
+These missionaries set their eyes on the high quality refined urushiware

-urushiware and wished to have ritual utensils made with the same material.
+and wished to have ritual utensils made with the same material.
+They ordered

-They ordered the utensils and that was the beginning of the official trade
+the utensils and that was the beginning of the official trade of urushiware.

 In 1600 the Dutch trading ship Liefde ran ashore in Bungo (current Ooita) in Kyushu.